Zinforo, 600 mg 10 pcs

 Immune system: hypersensitivity/anaphylaxis.

-Infections and invasions: colitis caused by Clostridium difficile.
+Infections and infestations: colitis caused by Clostridium difficile.

-Kidney and urinary tract: renal dysfunction (increased blood creatinine concentration).
+Kidneys and urinary tract: impaired renal function (increased blood creatinine concentration).

 Overdose

 Treatment: symptomatic.
-Ceftarolin is partially excreted with hemodialysis.
+Ceftaroline is partially eliminated by hemodialysis.

 ---|---|